croaky/blog/articles/process-model.md

 # Process Model

-If we define Unix processes in a manifest named `Procfile`, we can use tools to manage those processes.
+Define Unix processes in a manifest named `Procfile` and use tools to manage those processes.

 Rails app: